 If you want to learn more about stamps and how they can help you rock your BuJo pages check my post How To Use Stamps In Your Bullet Journal.

 Washi tapes are available in all colors, sizes, and themes imaginable.
 They’re pretty cheap and can really help you brighten up your pages!

 There’re so many ways to use your washi tapes.
 You can cut them into shapes, use to highlight something on the page, or color-code your whole journal with them.
 The limit is your imagination!
 You can start with these 13 Bullet Journal Washi Tape Ideas.

-Washi tapes are great also because even though they stick very nicely to your pages – it’s also pretty easy to peel them off, so you’ll never worry about sticking it to the wrong place.
+Washi tapes are great also because even though they stick very nicely to your pages – it’s also pretty easy to peel them off, so you’ll never worry about sticking them to the wrong place.

-This at least is what happened to me, and in a way, it was a blessing – I’m having so much fun using my washi tapes now!
+This, at least, is what happened to me, and in a way, it was a blessing – I’m having so much fun using my washi tapes now!
 And it was something I didn’t think I’d ever use at all.